 Given that it’s so prevalent, it’s very important for all of us to understand the basics of arthritis and what to do if you or someone you love is diagnosed.
-The following important information can help.
+For those caring for older parents with arthritis, the following important information can help.

 - What causes arthritis?
 Despite the fact that an exact cause is unidentified, it frequently strikes seniors and those whose bodies are unable to fix joint tissue.

 - Am I at risk?
 There are many risk factors:

 - Age (most common in those over age 40)

 - Gender (more prevalent in females than males)